Fagus sylvatica (copper beech)

 Fagus sylvatica 'Purpurea'

 Geography and distribution

 Fagus sylvatica is found throughout Europe, to the Caucasus.

 The copper beech is a large tree that often grows on chalky soil.
-The inconspicuous flowers are pollinated by the wind and the fruits are three-sided nuts (called beech mast) inside spiky cases (see image, left).
+The inconspicuous flowers are pollinated by the wind and the fruits are three-sided nuts (called beech mast) inside spiky cases (see image, right).

 The size and shape of Fagus sylvatica depends on its environment.
 Given space, the beech will spread its branches widely and can grow up to a massive 42 m (140 ft) high.
 In tightly packed woods, the tree will grow straight, with few side branches, to reach the light.
 This becomes an even greater priority with time.

 The arrangement of leaves is such that they overlap, which, while efficient for the tree, shades the ground beneath and can also prevent rain from reaching it.
 So if the floor of the English wood you're walking through comprises little more than fungi and rotting leaves, it's probably a beech wood.